Bertonc98/CPLEX_MIP_opt_models/README.md

 ## 29/11/2022
 Created search_gap.py that parse the results obtained from the cut_extraction in order to have formatted data saved as "formatted_results.txt"
-The pameter_geenration.py creates all the possible combination of parameters for cut generation with only one active Modified run_extraction.sh in order to apply for each instance the whole set of possible parameters file (genereted by the previous py file)
+The parameter_geenration.py creates all the possible combination of parameters for cut generation with only one active Modified run_extraction.sh in order to apply for each instance the whole set of possible parameters file (genereted by the previous py file)
-Some minor modifies in the codes in order to better parse the output
+Some minor modifies in the codes in order to better parse the output Added split_results.py to divide the output of the overall extraction

+The flow will be:
+- bash run_tests_models.sh basic_model -> save all the models on the different instances
+- bash run_extraction_results.sh cut_extraction >> ../src/data/basic_models/results.txt -> obtain the results of each model and each instance with every single parameter active
+- split_results.py -> divide results.txt from the previous point in different files according to the parameter that generated them
+- gap_search.py -> must obtain the formatted results and search for best gap (and save number of cuts)

 TODO:
-- Obtain the results for each SINGLE cut generation parameter
+- Obtain the results for each SINGLE cut generation parameter (complete gap_search.py)
+- Generalize the py files in order to work not only with basic_model